-- These equations are not verified whether or not they can be used to predict the strength of HSFA based concrete.
-Hence further study is needed on HSFA based concrete to confirm the chance of any modification in these equations. - (ii) Further study is required to establish a direct relationship of accelerated cured and normally cured fly-ash based concrete. - (iii) Further testing and more study is needed on FA based concrete to indicate its characteristics and strength.
-The testing includes flexural strength, modulus of elasticity test, tensile strength and fatigue strength etc. - (iv) It is recommended that these equations may not be applied to other size of samples without carrying out research with the same variation of fly ash but in different sample sizes. - (v) The study of FA in concrete shows the increase in durability of concrete, it needs to be studied in further studies for long term testing and properties like water absorption and density. - (vi) More laboratory testing and investigation needs to be carried out for determining the shrinkage and creep characteristics of FA based concrete. - (vii) The cost saved due to FA substitution in any mega project can be used to investigate if fiber reinforced FA-based concrete can serve as high strength concrete with almost same budget. - (viii) Use of admixtures like self-curing, selfcompacting and super plasticizers in FA based concrete is recommended with accelerated curing.
+- (1) These equations are not verified whether or not they can be used to predict the strength of High strength FA based concrete.
+Hence further study is needed on High Strength FA Based concrete to confirm the chance of any modification in these equations. - (2) Further study is required to establish a direct relationship of accelerated cured and normally cured FA based concrete. - (3) Further testing and more study is needed on FA based concrete to indicate its characteristics and strength.
+The testing includes flexural strength, modulus of elasticity test, tensile strength and fatigue strength etc.

+- (4) It is recommended that these equations may not be applied to other size of samples without carrying out research with the same variation of FA but in different sample sizes. - (5) The study of FA in concrete shows the increase in durability of concrete, it needs to be studied in further studies for long term testing and properties like water absorption and density. - (6) More laboratory testing and investigation needs to be carried out for determining the shrinkage and creep characteristics of FA based concrete. - (7) The cost saved due to FA substitution in any mega project can be used to investigate if fiber reinforced FA based concrete can serve as high strength concrete with almost same budget. - (8) Use of admixtures like self-curing, selfcompacting and super plasticizers in FA based concrete is recommended with accelerated curing. - (9) Use of high percentage of FA is recommended to further increase the strength of concrete with the addition of admixtures, keeping the economy factor intact.